schatt/6layer/Framework/docs/AutomaticAccessibilityIdentifiers.md

 ### ✅ Automatic Identifiers Now Work by Default!

-As of SixLayerFramework 4.2.0, automatic accessibility identifiers are **enabled by default**.
-You no longer need to explicitly call `.enableGlobalAutomaticAccessibilityIdentifiers()` unless you want to be explicit about it.
+As of SixLayerFramework 4.2.2, automatic accessibility identifiers are **enabled by default** and work automatically.
+You only need to call `.enableGlobalAutomaticAccessibilityIdentifiers()` once at your app level.

-### Enable Automatic Identifiers (Optional Configuration)
+### Enable Automatic Identifiers (Required - One Time Setup)

 ```swift
 // 1.
 Configure the global settings (optional - defaults are already good)